-Creole shrimp jambalaya recipe – Bring a taste of the NOLA and Mardi Gras to your home with spicy creole jambalaya cuisine with Spanish and French influence
+Creole shrimp jambalaya recipe – Bring a taste of the NOLA to your home with spicy creole jambalaya cuisine with Spanish and French influence

 This creole shrimp jambalaya cuisine was well received by my family, they even went back for seconds and thirds (greedy bunch!) and Charla was left with none.
 I’m certainly not complaining as an empty plate is a good sign that the food was good, so why not share the recipe with you guys right?

-On a final note, please keep in min this is strictly creole SHRIMP jambalaya – no pork or chicken.
-If you wish to add more poultry then adjust the seafood to meat ratio.
-I used a total of 2lbs worth of shrimp, so only use 1lb and then another pound of meat instead.
-Also the shrimp I used was raw not cooked and added to the pan during the final stages of preparing the dish.
+Please keep in min this is strictly creole SHRIMP jambalaya – no pork or chicken.
+If you wish to add more poultry then adjust the seafood to meat ratio accordingly.

 Creole shrimp jambalaya